lukiwieser/natural-disasters-and-climate-change/README.md

 ## Credits

-This project was created by students as part of a lecture at the [Technical University of Vienna](https://www.tuwien.at/).
+This project was created by students as part of a lecture at the *Vienna University of Technology*.

 Sebastian Fürndraht, Hannes Rokitte, Paul Schmitt, Lukas Wieser · 24.01.2023